MarkGHX/BiScope/README.md

 <img src="Imgs/Dataset.png" width="900px"/>

 ## Code Implementation
-Due to delays in the university's internal processing, we need to postpone the release of our code to ensure compliance with their policies.
-We will update and publish the code as soon as the internal procedures are completed.
+Great news!
+All internal processes are complete.
+We are now finalizing and testing our code and expect to publish it within the next 1-2 weeks.
+Thanks for your patience!